 The beautiful and state-of-the-art Cloverdale Performing Arts Center has great acoustics.
 Not only that, but — with only 99 cushy seats and a large stage — it offers the kind of intimate performance that’s rare to find.

-Five plays are spread throughout the year (the 2016 season includes Fuddy Meers, The Odyssey, The Importance of Being Ernest, Puss in Boots, Run for Your Wife, and The Adventures of Mr. Toad).
-The Center also presents musical performances, readings and interviews with literary figures, improve comedy, and open mic nights.
+Five plays are spread throughout the year; the 2017 season includes Rumors, Agnes of God, The Tempest, The Foreigners, 33 Variations, and The Nutcracker Musical.
+The center also presents musical performances, readings and interviews with literary figures, improve comedy, and open mic nights.
 Check the calendar of events to see what will be happening when you visit.

 The northernmost of all the county’s regional parks, the 72-acre Cloverdale River Park graces the Russian River’s west bank.
 In warm weather you can launch a kayak or canoe for a paddle adventure; swim and wade in the water; keep an eye out for osprey, ducks or heron; spread a picnic at river-view tables; or fire up a grill for an old-fashioned summer barbecue.